 - increases cardiorespiratory fitness

-- enhance wellbeing and mental health
+- enhances wellbeing and mental health, and

 - prevents pre-diabetes evolving into T2DM